Treehouse Theatre

 -

-We stage our Pantomime in-the-round rather than on a distant stage, allowing the whole audience to see and hear properly.
+We stage our performances in a 'three-quarters-round' rather than on a distant stage, allowing the whole audience to see and hear properly.
 Its a very immersive experience, with the actors surrounded by and interacting with the audience.
 The action feels VERY close!

 -